DagoDragony/itwiki/keys/index.md

 ## Various

 ```
+history 1 # show all history from first entry

 rclone lsd remote: # list directories in top level
 rclone ls gdrive: # list all the files in your drive
 rclone copy /home/source remote:backup